MKhizar51/focus-timer/README.md

 <h2 id='how=to-contribute'>How to Contribute</h2>

 We welcome contributions from the community!
-If you would like to contribute to Tasbeeh Calculator, please follow these steps:
+If you would like to contribute to Focus Timer, please follow these steps:

 1. Fork the repository